Sar1911/DualSenseCompanion/README.md

 # DualSenseCompanion

 A basic companion app for the DualSense controller for windows.
-It will emulator an xbox 360 controller so you can play almost all pc games with your ps5 controller!
+It will emulate an xbox 360 controller so you can play almost all pc games with your ps5 controller!

 Features currently working:
 1. Xbox 360 controller emulation.